jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   map :: (a :p-> b) -> [a] :p-> [b]

-without polymorphism we would need two implementations of `map`.
-With the exact same code: one for ``p=1`` and one for ``p=ω``.
+Without polymorphism, we would need two implementations of `map` with the exact same code: one for ``p=1`` and one for ``p=ω``.
 Function composition is even worse: it takes two multiplicity parameters, hence, would require four identical implementations:

 ::